alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 Static linking leads to some interesting aspects:

-* Since all reusable parts of program are linked statically this dramatically increases builds because every single binary, for example, main program and unit tests contain the same code.
+* Since all reusable parts of program are linked statically this dramatically increases build size because every single binary, for example, main program and unit tests contain the same code.

 * This makes impossible to make small updates by replacing dynamic